New Hire Onboarding

 Adjusted the process for Batch 2 to strengthen tool knowledge and confidence.

-Using a UX research approach, I conducted interviews with SDRs, Team Leaders, and the L&D Department to identify pain points and patterns in the learning experience.
+Using a Qualitative UX research approach, I conducted interviews with SDRs, Team Leaders, and the L&D Department to identify pain points and patterns in the learning experience.

 Methods included: